-6.2.6 CYBERSECURITY
+6.2.6 CYBERSECURITY ASSESSMENT

-In 2023, ENTSOG IT will continue its activities to protect its information assets from potential cybersecurity attacks.
-This ongoing programme includes the development and implementation of policies, controls and governance that balances the need to protect ENTSOG and its members against cybersecurity attacks with operational efficiency of the organisation.
+In 2024, ENTSOG IT will continue its activities to protect its information assets from potential cybersecurity attacks while also ensuring organisational operational efficiency.
+This ongoing programme includes development and implementation of policies, controls and governance.

-Additionally, ENTSOG will continue together with GIE as a partner of the joint Cyber Security Task Force its coordination and dialogue with relevant parties in the field of cybersecurity, especially regarding the work on a potential network code for the cybersecurity sector and as well closely observe the further steps regarding the implementation of the NIS Directive 2.0.
+Additionally, ENTSOG will continue together with GIE as a partner of the Joint Cyber Security Task Force its coordination and dialogue with relevant parties in the field of cybersecurity as well as closely observe the further steps regarding the implementation of the NIS 2.0 Directive.
+The planned ENTSOG annual data exchange workshop will be supplemented by a dedicated, full-day cybersecurity session involving ACER, ENISA, EDA, EU DSO, TSOs and critical infrastructure organisations.

-ENTSOG will continue to participate in the ENISA cyber security briefings which aims to provide ENTSOG with weekly cyber security threat analysis.
+ENTSOG will continue to participate in the ENISA cyber security briefings which provides ENTSOG with bi-weekly cyber security threat analysis.
 The aim is to provide pro-active, early warnings to TSOs (when required) in the event of any upsurge or imminent cybersecurity threat to prepare and plan.
-ENTSOG is also creating a TSO early warning infrastructure so that in the event of a significant security breach or imminent attack, the relevant cybersecurity experts from the TSOs can be updated as soon as possible.
-This early warning infrastructure will be linked with the current ReCo system.
-Cybersecurity incidents affecting dispatching and operational procedures are included in the ReCo System for Gas and the incidents classification scale.
+As part of an ongoing collaboration with ENISA, ENTSOG will support the goal to raise awareness on cybersecurity issues throughout the gas sector.
+This will be achieved by organising various cybersecurity awareness events (tabletop exercises, courses, information sessions) which are delivered by ENISA staff and promoted to ENTSOG's gas community.